ITP-175-FA18/syllabus/chats/1-commands.md

-# Chat 1 - Learning deeper about basic commands
+# Chat 1 - Digging deeper about basic commands

 The purpose of this chat is to begin developing your self-driven learning and collaboration skills both of which are critical for sustained growth in technical areas.